 Round of Hungary – This is an heirloom variety from Hungary that produces lots of small, thick walled peppers which are very juicy and sweet.
 The plant is compact and self-supporting.
 Peppers ripen from green to red.

-Ancho/Poblano – This is a classic triangular-shaped pepper for grilling or stuffing.
+Ancho/Poblano – This is a classic triangular-shaped pepper for grilling or stuffing that is traditionally harvested while green.
 Makes great chile rellenos.
 It grows on a tall plant and sometimes needs a stake to support the many peppers.
 Often confused with pasilla.

 Jalapeño – A summer salsa garden would never be complete without Jalapeños.
 The perfect spiciness for fresh salsas and the classic flavor of a long summer day.
 Plants are very prolific and do not usually require support.
 Chipotle is the dried, smoked Jalapeño.